 “The key word here is deliver,” Barroso said after meeting the premier, the first visit to Greece by a senior European Union official in more than a year.
 “Deliver, deliver, deliver.
 The delays must end.
 Words are not enough.”

 Greece, which held consecutive elections in May and June as public opposition to spending cuts grew, risks running out of money without the disbursement of 4.2 billion euros due last month as the first instalment of a 31 billion-euro transfer.
-Citigroup Inc. (C) said there’s now a 90 percent chance Greece will leave the euro in the next 12 months to 18 months.
+Citigroup Inc. (C:US) said there’s now a 90 percent chance Greece will leave the euro in the next 12 months to 18 months.

 The coalition government leaders met after Finance Minister Yannis Stournaras held his first talks of the review with the “troika” of officials representing the euro area, the European Central Bank and the International Monetary Fund.